Standard Oil: Rights to the name

 This map shows by state which company has the rights to the Standard Oil name.
 ExxonMobil has full international rights and continues to use the Esso name overseas.
 States that are gray have a dot representing their owners, but are not actively being used; ExxonMobil operates in all these states and have de facto claimed the trademark.

 Of the 39 "Baby Standards", 11 were given rights to the Standard Oil name, based on the state they were in.
 Conoco and Atlantic elected to use their respective names instead of the Standard name, and their rights would be claimed by other companies.
 By the 1980s, most companies were using their brand names instead of the Standard name, with Amoco being the last one to have widespread use of the "Standard" name, as it gave Midwestern owners the option of using the Amoco name or Standard.

-Three supermajor companies now own the rights to the Standard name in the United States: ExxonMobil, Chevron Corp., and BP.
+Three supermajor companies now own the rights to the Standard name in the United States: ExxonMobil, Chevron, and BP.
 BP acquired its rights through acquiring Standard Oil of Ohio and merging with Amoco and has a small handful of stations in the Midwestern United States using the Standard name.
 Likewise, BP continues to sell marine fuel under the Sohio brand at various marinas throughout Ohio.
 ExxonMobil keeps the Esso trademark alive at stations that sell diesel fuel by selling "Esso Diesel" displayed on the pumps.